mongodb/specifications/source/crud/crud.rst

      * MAY setup a cursor to be executed upon iteration against the $out collection such
      * that if a user were to iterate a pipeline including $out, results would be returned.
      *
+     * Note: result iteration should be backed by a cursor.
+Depending on the implementation,
+     * the cursor may back the returned Iterable instance or an iterator that it produces.
+     *
      * @see https://docs.mongodb.com/manual/reference/command/aggregate/
      */
     aggregate(pipeline: Document[], options: Optional<AggregateOptions>): Iterable<Document>;